dgraph-io/dgraph-docs/content/graphql/dgraph/index.md

 ### Limitations

-- Dgraph won’t be able to query `Person.name@*` type of code because it returns a list.
-Although this can be achieved by querying all the codes.
+GraphQL won’t be able to query `Person.name@*` type of language tags because of the structural requirements of GraphQL.
-- Fields which  corresponding to multiple language tags, such as:
-    ```graphql
-    nameHiEn: String @dgraph(pred: "Person.name@hi:en"`)
-    nameHi_En_Untag: String @dgraph(pred: "Person.name@hi:en:.")
-    ```
-  are not updatable/mutable, and won’t be added to update/add, mutation/reference type or in any filter, orders type.

 ### Caveats

 Dgraph automatically adds the `@lang` directive to the untagged language field in the Dgraph schema.